Specification

 2. Implementation-based: find bugs in code, for example when you change code make sure you didn’t break it.

-• Writing tests before fully coding the answer makes the tests serve as your “coding spec”
+• Writing tests before fully coding the answer lets the tests serve as your “coding spec”

 • Adding tests for corner cases will flesh out the spec